ome/ngff/rfc/2/index.md

 While the metadata of Zarr v3 is not backwards compatible, the chunk data is largely backwards compatible, only depending on compressor configuration.
 [There are scripts available](https://github.com/scalableminds/zarrita/blob/8155761/zarrita/array_v2.py#L452-L559) to migrate Zarr v2 metadata to Zarr v3.
-This is generally a light-weight operation.
-Zarr v3 and v2 metadata can exist side-by-side within a Zarr hierarchy.

 ## Abandoned Ideas